As an Amazon Associate I earn from qualifying purchases.

 This is also giving them a way out if you try to file a claim with your credit card company.
 They will simply claim that you knew exactly what you were doing and they didn’t make any false claims.

 Since selling fakes on eBay is actually not allowed, report such listings as counterfeits and protect your fellow shoppers.

 For some reason, people who produce fake items typically don’t make them perfect.
 They think that, in some perverse world, creating a fake that is less than perfect protects them from the law.
 Study the logos and tags very carefully and look for typos, incorrect fonts, logos that look slightly off, etc.

 Designer companies don’t mess around with quality control so if anything looks off (check the stitching as well) then it’s probably not real.

-Once it a blue moon, I’ll gamble on something I don’t know for 100% certainty is real.
+Once in a blue moon, I’ll gamble on something I don’t know for 100% certainty is real.
 This past week I bought a suede MiuMiu bag and a Gucci clutch for $100 apiece that I wasn’t certain about.
 I was 80% sure that they were real and, coupled with the low price, I was willing to risk the money.
-If you are looking for personal bags and not reselling, you risk tolerance may not be as high.
+If you are looking for personal bags and not to resell, your risk tolerance may not be as high.